frabbit/chatrooms-example-zio/README.md

 # Test

 This project has unit and e2e tests.
 The unit tests can be run with `make test-unit` and the e2e tests with `make test-e2e`.
 The e2e tests use a custom client to send and receive messages.

+# Architecture

+The application follows the [ports and adapters (hexagonal) architecture pattern](https://alistair.cockburn.us/hexagonal-architecture/).
+The input or driving ports can be found in `src/main/scala/chatrooms/usecases`.
+These are the entry points into the business logic of the application.
+Driven Ports like `MessageService` are part of the domain layer in `src/main/scala/chatrooms/domain`.
+Implementations of driven ports can be found in `main/scala/chatrooms/socketapp`.